courtneyoverby/redux-feedback-loop-master/INSTRUCTIONS.md

 - Add the ability to flag an existing feedback entry for further review on the /admin view.

 ### DEPLOY

 Deploy your project to Heroku.
 You'll need to read the special instructions for building and deploying with React.

+1. Get data from input fields
+2. Store that data in (local)
+3. Send that data, through a dispatch, to the associated reducer (i.e. Feelings to Feeling reducer)
+4. On review, set up axios call to database to store data
+5. Set up success page
+6. Add a new survey button
+7. Survey button should take user to beginning of the survey
+8. It should also return an empty object

+- ex: action.type: 'CLEAR_INPUT':
+  return {}